HSF/hsf.github.io/_gsocblogs/2024/blog_CUDA_kernels_autodiff.md

 #### 7. Deriving a host function with nested CUDA calls and kernel launches

-Now, what about kernels being lanuched inside the function to be derived instead?
+Now, what about kernels being launched inside the function to be derived instead?
 In a similar manner, we should ensure that any argument being passed to the kernel pullback is a global device variable.

 When creating a pullback function, if all the parameters of that original function are pointers, `Clad` just passes the call args and adjoints to the pullback call as expected.
 However, if there are parameters that aren't pointers or references, then `Clad` creates a local variable for each such parameter, which it passes as its adjoint to the pullback call.
 The returned value is added to the corresponding derivative.